Su-Jung-Choi/marketing_campaign/README.md

  <img width="417" alt="image" src="https://github.com/user-attachments/assets/af727e53-bb3d-4797-9e7f-c31885359062">

 - **Education**: The majority of customers have a bachelor's degree (column named `'Graduation'`).
+- Note: For later visualization purposes, the name `'Graduation'` will be modified to `'Bachelor'`, assuming that is the case.

 <img width="416" alt="image" src="https://github.com/user-attachments/assets/df9ab6ca-8ce1-4e37-abde-daf7faf79a52">